icyphy/ptII/ptolemy/apps/eclipse/awt/README.txt

 This directory contains files copied from other locations.

 It is recommended you look at the files in the order below.

+By default, ptolemy/apps/eclipse/awt is excluded from the build path.
+The easiest thing to do is to:
+1) In a shell, find your Ptolemy II installation
+2) export PTII=`pwd`; ./configure
+3) In the package explorer, refresh by hitting F5
+4) Right click on the project, select Build Path | Configure Build Path
+5) Edit the list of excluded directories and *remove* ptolemy/apps/eclipse/awt This will make it so that ptolemy/apps/eclipse/awt gets compiled.

+ NOTE: Under Mac OS X, there are problems with the Plug-in Development Environment (PDE) and Eclipse.
+This problem manifests itself in compile errors.

 It is easiest to run these files inside Eclipse by right clicking on the .java file and selecting 'Run As'.